 Increased export efforts have been underway for some time.
-Already experiencing some success has been state-owned conglomerate Pakistan Ordnance Factories (POF), a producer of small arms, ammunition and explosives.
+Already experiencing some success has been state-owned conglomerate Pakistan Ordnance Factories (POF), a producer of small arms, ammunition, and explosives.

 The latter has proved problematic for POF, according to a defense industry official who previously spoke to Defense News.
 This has been exacerbated by POF being run to meet the requirements of the security services first and foremost, with spare capacity utilized for commercial production.

-The official has has led to the production of an improved anti-personnel round for the ubiquitous RPG-7 now used by the army in ongoing counter terror/insurgency operations.
+He The official has highlighted this has led to the production of an improved anti-personnel round for the ubiquitous RPG-7 now used by the army in ongoing counter terror/insurgency operations.
 However, no tandem warhead anti-tank round has been developed to replace the obsolete unitary round still in service, even though it would be commercially successful.

-He admitted that the lack of a 5.56mm product hampered POF's earning potential, especially in the $5 billion US civilian market, but said little could be done by POF itself as it was dependent on development funds and direction from the government.
+He admitted that the lack of a 5.56mm product hampered POF's earning potential, especially in the US$5 billion US civilian market, but said little could be done by POF itself as it was dependent on development funds and direction from the government.

 Pakistan, however, continues to forge closer defense cooperation links with countries it already has good military relations with.
 On Monday, the Malaysian army chief, Gen. Tan Sri Raja Mohamed Affandi Bin Raja Mohamed Noor, visited senior defense officials here including the head of Pakistan's army, Gen. Raheel Sharif, during which closer defense cooperation was discussed.

-Pakistan has also sought to increase cooperation with newer partners including the Czech Republic, the deputy defense minister of which, Tomas Kuchta, met Sharif at Army Headquarters Tuesday.
+Pakistan has also sought to increase cooperation with newer partners including the Czech Republic, the deputy defense minister of which, Tomas Kuchta, met Sharif at Army Headquarters Tuesdaytoday.
 Closer defense relations are also being pursued with Poland, but there has been no agreement with that country as of yet.

 Though receiving some official promotional help, private-sector companies have hitherto largely forged their own paths.

-However, Nooruddin F Daud of Daudsons Armoury, a successful private-sector small arms manufacturer that also supplies bombs and weapon mounts to the military, who attended the DEPO launch, hopes for improvement.
+However, Nooruddin F Daud of Daudsons Armoury, a successful private-sector small arms manufacturer that also supplies ying bombs and weapon mounts to the military, who attended the DEPO launch, hopes for improvement.

 "I am very confident indeed.
 We have our toe in the door.
-Now we need the government's assistance," he said.
+Now we need the government's assistance,", he said.

 As to how the government could help the private sector, however, he replied, "The fact has to be realized that each industry and product category has its own peculiar demands and requirements.
 There can't be blanket rules and assistance."

-However, analyst, author and former Australian defense attaché to Islamabad Brian Cloughley says Pakistan has a strong defense industrial base, but this may not be enough to ensure increased export success.
+However, analyst, author, and former Australian defense attaché to Islamabad Brian Cloughley says Pakistan has a strong defense industrial base, but this may not be enough to ensure increased export success.

-"Pakistan's defense industry is well-organized and produces high-quality material, especially in the way of ammunition, but the world market is saturated with defense products and it is extremely difficult to break into what is effectively a closed shop," he said.
+"Pakistan's defense industry is well-organized and produces high-quality material, especially in the way of ammunition, but the world market is saturated with defense products and it is extremely difficult to break into what is effectively a closed shop,", he said.

-"So far as Pakistan is concerned the main advantage of indigenous defense production is that it saves money," Cloughley said.
+Adding, "So far as Pakistan is concerned the main advantage of indigenous defense production is that it saves money," Cloughley said.
 "In 2014, domestically produced items had a total value of some $1.5 billion, which otherwise would have had to been spent on buying foreign-made products."